Demoscene: Culture

 The demoscene is mainly a European phenomenon.
 It is a competition-oriented subculture, with groups and individual artists competing against each other in technical and artistic excellence.
-Those who achieve excellence are dubbed "elite", while those who do not follow the demoscene's implicit rules are called "lamers"; such rules emphasize creativity over "ripping" (or else using with permission) the works of others, having good contacts within the scene, and showing effort rather than asking for help.
+Those who achieve excellence are dubbed "elite", while those who do not follow the demoscene's implicit rules are called "lamers"; such rules emphasize creativity over "ripping" (or using without permission) the works of others, having good contacts within the scene, and showing effort rather than asking for help.
 Both this competitiveness and the sense of cooperation among demosceners have led to comparisons with the earlier hacker culture in academic computing.
 The demoscene is a closed subculture, which seeks and receives little mainstream public interest.
 As of 2010, the size of the scene was estimated at some 10,000.

 In the early days, competition came in the form of setting records, like the number of "bobs" (blitter objects) on the screen per frame, or the number of DYCP (Different Y Character Position) scrollers on a C64.
 These days, there are organized competitions, or compos, held at demoparties, although there have been some online competitions.
 It has also been common for diskmags to have voting-based charts which provide ranking lists for the best coders, graphicians, musicians, demos and other things.

 In 2020, Finland added its demoscene to its national UNESCO list of intangible cultural heritage.
 It is the first digital subculture to be put on an intangible cultural heritage list.

-In 2021, Germany and Poland also added its demoscene to its national UNESCO list of intangible cultural heritage, followed by Netherlands in 2023 with Sweden and France in 2025.
+In 2021, Germany and Poland also added their demoscene to its national UNESCO list of intangible cultural heritage, the Netherlands in 2023 with Sweden and France in 2025.